 What should we be doing better?

 The carbon cycle is vital for life on Earth.
 In other words, it is definitely important that we help maintain a carbon balance to allow our planet to remain hospitable for life2.
-This can be done by planting more trees to absorb the excess carbon dioxide from the atmosphere9.
-Therefore, we can lock the carbon away within the tree structure and keep it out of the atmosphere.
+This can be done partially by planting more trees to absorb the excess carbon dioxide from the atmosphere9 as well as using other methods of decreasing CO2 emissions.
+By doing so, we can lock the carbon away within the tree structure and keep it out of the atmosphere.
 Hence, planting trees can be a part of the global measures to combat climate change9.

 - Deforestation and Forest Degradation | Threats | WWF (2020).
 Available at: https://www.worldwildlife.org/threats/deforestation-and-forest-degradation#causes.